grobinluka/eupravnik-master/README.md

 ---------------------------------------------------------

-Created User Profile which would display user info and all discussions he posted
+<b>Created User Profile which would display user info and all discussions he posted</b>

 First we created a controller for users with action show
 ```